 The Catskills are a unique natural wonderland where the arts come alive and the food couldn’t be fresher.
 It's also home to the buzzworthy Roxbury Motel and its sister property The Roxbury at Stratton Falls, where owners Gregory Henderson and his partner Joe Massa have redefined the meaning of themed rooms with their over-the-top creations.
 A yellow brick road cuts through a Wizard of Oz-themed suite (pictured) while a giant pumpkin transforms into a golden carriage that houses an upstairs bathroom in the tower cottage known as "Cinderella's Gown."

-The Catskills region is also hosting monthly socials and its second Pride celebration in 2023 with venues and vendors to be determined.
+The Catskills region is also hosting monthly socials and a Catskill Pride Awards Gala on June 15, 2024.

 Buffalo and Niagara Falls (Greater Niagara)